Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 React (sometimes called React.js or ReactJS) is a JavaScript library for building a fast and interactive user interface.
 It was originated at Facebook in 2011 and allow developers to create sizeable web applications or complex UIs from a small and isolated snippet of code.

 In some quarters, React is often called a framework because of its behaviour and capabilities.
 But technically, it is a library.
 Unlike some other frameworks like [Angular](https://angularjs.org/ "Angular documentation") or [Vue](https://vuejs.org/ "Vue documentation"), you’ll often need to use more libraries with React to form any solution.

 Let’s take a step backwards.

 I mentioned that it allows developers to create complex UI from an isolated snippet of code.

-What does this mean?
+What does that mean?

 To understand better, you need to start thinking in React Component.